cap-security-cartel/report-generator/source/report.md

 }
 ```

-*Note: This fix will also make `repay` unusable when the contract is pause as `realizeRestakerInterest` would revert.*
+*Note: This fix will also make `repay` unusable when the contract is paused as `realizeRestakerInterest` would revert.*

 **CAP Labs:** Fixed in PR [142](https://github.com/cap-labs-dev/cap-contracts/pull/142).

 **CAP Security Cartel:** Verified fix.
-Instead of reverting, `maxRealization()` and `maxRestakerRealization()` have been modified to return zero realized interest (converting this to unrealized for restaker interest), allowing for agents to make repayments even when the reserve has been paused.
+Instead of reverting, `maxRealization()` and `maxRestakerRealization()` have been modified to return zero realized interest (converting this to unrealized for restaker interest), allowing agents to make repayments even when the reserve has been paused.

 ### Missing parameter validation

-## Description The `Lender` contract initialization process lacks proper validation for parameters.
+**Description:** The `Lender` contract initialization process lacks proper validation for parameters.
 Specifically, the `targetHealth` and `bonusCap` parameters do not have boundary checks to ensure they are set within reasonable limits.

 Key instances where validation is missing: